sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 Visually, this graph would look like this (initializers are hidden).
 This graph was obtained with this code :ref:`l-onnx-linear-regression-onnx-api-init`.

+An **attribute** is a fixed parameter of an operator.
+Operator :epkg:`Gemm` has four attributes, *alpha*, *beta*, *transA*, *transB*.
+Unless the runtime allows it through its API, once it has loaded the ONNX graph, these values cannot be changed and remain frozen for all the predictions.

 .. image:: images/linreg2.png